-San Antonio Society of St. Vincent de Paul assistance programs.
+San Antonio and Bexar County Society of St. Vincent de Paul assistance programs.

 Low-income individuals and families, who meet qualifications, can call upon the San Antonio St. Vincent de Paul for assistance.
 Some of the programs administered include food, Project Cool, and the Community Assistance Program.
 Thousands of people across Bexar County Texas benefit from one or more of these services every month.